MadL1me/RhythmGE/README.md

 ![RGE Github Best](https://user-images.githubusercontent.com/46647517/116629762-a7a9b580-a95a-11eb-8b7a-c3e92264b35b.png)

 # Description
-Rhythm Game Editor is a tool for creating a timestamps for rhythm game developers.
+Rhythm Game Editor is a tool for creating timestamps for rhythm game developers.

-The tool is developed and designed, to handle varius situation an uniqueness of gameplay of any rhythm game, can be developed.
-It supports diffenet types of timestamps, unique count of LPB lines, good tools like Claps, line following and good editing features.
+The tool is developed and designed, to handle various situations and the uniqueness of gameplay of any rhythm game can be developed.
+It supports different types of timestamps, a unique count of LPB lines, good tools like Claps, line-following, and good editing features.

-The app is built with Electron, and avaible on any operating system, including Windows, MacOS and Linux.
+The app is built with Electron, and available on any operating system, including Windows, macOS, and Linux.

-You can Download last stable verison at Release page
+You can download the last stable version at the Release page

 ![Capture](https://user-images.githubusercontent.com/46647517/116630699-60bcbf80-a95c-11eb-9054-cf4a957610df.PNG)